Skip to main content

 How It Works

-2. Frame extraction – The last frame of clip N and first frame of clip N+1 are extracted from generated video buffers
+2. Frame extraction – The last frame of clip N and first frame of clip N+1 are extracted from generated video buffers (with MP4 ftyp header validation)

 4. Sequential merge – Clips and transitions are concatenated: Clip₁ → Trans₁₋₂ → Clip₂ → Trans₂₋₃ → Clip₃ → …